benlau/underline/README.md

 Features
 ======

- 1. Designed for user-friendly error handling
+ 1. Designed for user-friendly error handling.
+Get rid of horrific and misleading template compilation error messages
+ 1. C++11 Compliant Coding.
- 1. C++11 compliant coding.
-Support C++14 generic lambda function (using auto as a parameter) and return type detection
+ 1. Support C++14 generic lambda function (using auto as a parameter)
+ 1. Support iteratee functions with one to more arguments.
- 1. Support Qt types, but it is still compilable even the Qt library is missing
+ 1. Support Qt types, but it still compilable for non-Qt applications.
  1. Single Header Library

 **1) Designed for user-friendly error handling.
 Get rid of the horrific and misleading template compilation error messages.**